 In the fall of 2021, the Canadian Bishops announced a $30 million national financial pledge to support healing and reconciliation initiatives for residential school survivors, their families, and their communities.
 The Indigenous Reconciliation Fund is an arms-length, federally incorporated not-for-profit registered charity.
 It was set up to independently manage funds received from the dioceses.
-The Fund receives grant requests submitted through the local diocesan and regional reconciliation committees.
-The Fund also sends money to the people working for the approved reconciliation projects and initiatives.
+The Board of the IRF approves grant requests submitted through the local diocesan and regional reconciliation committees.

 As our share of the $30 million pledge, the Archdiocese of Ottawa-Cornwall has agreed to raise $1.2 million.
-“A Christ-Centred Co-Journey Towards Healing: The Fundraising Campaign in Support of Reconciliation” is what we are calling our initiative to raise funds and to better the relationship between the Archdiocese and Indigenous Peoples it serves.
+“A Christ-Centred Co-Journey Towards Healing: The Fundraising Campaign in Support of Reconciliation” is what we are calling our initiative to raise funds and to better the relationship between the Archdiocese and Indigenous Peoples living in the Archdiocese.

 No. The funds raised through A Christ-Centred Co-Journey Towards Healing will be used exclusively for local Indigenous projects and initiatives.

 The local Diocesan Reconciliation Committee discerns local needs and sources potential projects, initiatives and grantees.
 In addition, the committee recommends projects to the Directors of the Indigenous Reconciliation Fund who confirm and decide that the recommended projects fulfill the requirements and can be approved.

 The Board of Directors of the Indigenous Reconciliation Fund: